top of page

 North End - Short Sedge Meadow and Tall Basin Prairie

-Michael Carlson, HOA Prosident, spent several days clearing out the shrubs and brush clogging the north outlet area as part of the prep work needed.
+Michael Carlson, HOA President, spent much of the year clearing out the shrubs and brush clogging the north outlet area and rebuilding the rock perimeter.

 IMG_0222_edited.jpg